 The FAR Center for Contemporary Arts, located in the vibrant mid-western city of Bloomington, Indiana serves as the relocation of Pictura Gallery, a nationally recognized center for photography and education, and expands the gallery's mission to foster creative collaboration and education.
-Malane Benedetto's design of the art center re-purposes an existing historic structure, located in the Bloomington Entertainment & Arts District (BEAD), from a vacant storage facility into a rich cultural complex.
+The design of the arts center, a collaborative effort with Puzzello Architecture Practice, re-purposes an existing historic structure, located in the Bloomington Entertainment & Arts District (BEAD), from a vacant storage facility into a rich cultural complex.
 A modest new addition connects four distinct spaces; the new Pictura Gallery home, a multi-purpose theatre & art exhibition space, a library & education room, and a garden.
 Construction will be complete in October 2018.

 Project Team: Lead Designers - Lauren Bordes & Evan Cerilli; Project Architect - Puzzello Architecture Practice; General Contractor - Foursquare Construction

 The design of Pictura Gallery's new home places careful emphasis on all surfaces of the space dedicated to exhibiting art.
 Floor, wall, window, and ceiling treatments were considered in terms of the future artform, primarily photography.
 Natural and artificial light are carefully balanced to minimize glare and to create an optimal viewing experience.
 The design of the ceiling's subtle arched coffer system quotes the grand geometry of the existing building's original steel bow trusses (featured in the image of the theatre shown below) to playfully soften the scale of the overall gallery space.